milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/location/index.html.md

 Yahoo may receive location data from third parties that you have linked your account with.
 See Yahoo Privacy Controls for your options regarding your accounts for Yahoo products or Services.
 Use of Information

 Yahoo may access, store, and use the location information described above to provide Services such as: enhanced location based services, serve location-targeted advertising, search results, and other content.
 Yahoo may maintain a history of your locations.
-Refer to the "Managing Your Location Information" section below for more details on your control of this information.
+To Manage your Precise Location information, visit your Privacy Dashboard and Controls page, choose the Yahoo brand you are using, then select the “Precise Location Information” control under “Personalize Your Experience”.

 Other uses of location information may include determining the appropriate language for presenting a website, conducting product analysis, and assisting in the detection of fraud and abuse.